linhtng/cub3d/README.md

 # cub3D

-/* Project is currenlty being updated to work with M1 processor and key codes */
+/* Project is currently being updated to work with M1 processor and key codes */

 ## Collaborators